-Investment properties are carried in the consolidated statement of financial position at 31 December 2019 at their fair value of approximately HK\$3,361,304,000 (2018: HK\$3,270,812,000).
+Investment properties are carried in the consolidated statement of financial position at 31 December 2020 at their fair value of approximately HK\$3,578,297,000 (2019: HK\$3,361,304,000).
 The fair value was based on a valuation on these properties conducted by an independent firm of professional valuers using property valuation techniques which involve certain assumptions of market conditions.
-Favourable or unfavourable changes to these assumptions would result in changes in the fair value of the Group's investment properties and corresponding adjustments to the amount of gain or loss reported in the consolidated income statement.
+Favourable or unfavourable changes to these assumptions would result in changes in the fair value of the Group's investment properties and corresponding adjustments to the amount of gain or loss reported in the consolidated statement of profit or loss.